christophsk/lsanomaly/docs/index.rst

 -------
 The MIT License (MIT)

-Copyright (c) 2016-2020 John Quinn, David Westerhoff, Chris Skiscim
+Copyright :raw-html:`&copy;` 2016-2020 John Quinn, David Westerhoff, Chris Skiscim

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in